 By conducting market research with influencers, businesses gain access to a highly targeted audience, allowing for the collection of authentic feedback and data on product performance.

 This research helps refine offerings, tailor messaging, and develop campaigns that resonate with the intended market.

 89% of marketers agree that ROI from influencer marketing is the same or better than other channels (Mediakix).

 With that being said, it is one of the more difficult strategies to navigate as a business.

-This was surely the case for a recent client of ours who is an image sharing and social media platform.
+This was undoubtedly the case for a recent client of ours who is an image-sharing and social media platform.

 While they knew the importance of working with influencers, they struggled with retaining a network of content creators and brand advocates.